TusharPatki/bajajprimememrbeship/README.md

 1. When a user visits the page, a unique user ID is generated and stored in their browser's localStorage.
 2. When they click on the "Go to Bajaj Prime Offer" button:
    - Their user ID is logged and stored in localStorage
-   - They are redirected to the Bajaj Prime coupon page on CashKaro
+   - They are redirected to the Bajaj Prime offer page
 3. After completing their transaction, users can click on the "Complete Google Form" button to fill out their details.

 ## Files